jonghkim/inferring-gender-race-by-US-name/README.md

 This dataset is compiled by [Word, Coleman, Nunziata and Kominski](https://www.researchgate.net/publication/265005903_Demographic_Aspects_of_Surnames_from_Census_2000)(2008), based on the U.S. Census data.

-The race are classified into two tress.
+The race is classified by two tress.
 Firstly, they calculate percentages of 1.
 Hispanic, 2.
 Non-Hispanic.
 After then, they calculate percentages of Whites, Blacks, Asians and Native Americans among Non-Hispanic.

 # References
 - [US Names Datasets](https://github.com/organisciak/names)